Volkswagen and unions: Chattanooga, Tennessee

 The Volkswagen Chattanooga Assembly Plant attracted international attention in 2014 after it was proposed that employees elect a union in order to implement a Works Council that has co-determination, consultation and participation rights with management.

-The United Auto Workers (UAW) attempted unsuccessfully to unionize the Chattanooga plant in 2014.
+United Auto Workers (UAW) attempted unsuccessfully to unionize the Chattanooga plant in 2014.
 This was defeated in a 712–626 vote.
 The unionization effort was backed by Volkswagen management and the IG Metall union in Germany.
 There was, however, considerable opposition from US business groups and Republican politicians.
-Despite a failed unionization vote at the plant, Volkswagen recognized members who have joined the UAW Local 42.
-After the close vote against the UAW, Volkswagen announced a new policy allowing groups representing at least 15% of the workforce to participate in meetings, with higher access tiers for groups representing 30% and 45% of employees.
+Despite a failed unionization vote at the plant, Volkswagen recognized members who have joined UAW Local 42.
+After the close vote against UAW, Volkswagen announced a new policy allowing groups representing at least 15% of the workforce to participate in meetings, with higher access tiers for groups representing 30% and 45% of employees.
 This prompted anti-UAW workers who opposed the first vote to form a rival union, the American Council of Employees.
-In December, 2014, the UAW was certified as representing more than 45% of employees.
+In December, 2014, UAW was certified as representing more than 45% of employees.

-The UAW again attempted to unionize the plant in June 2019.
+UAW again attempted to unionize the plant in June 2019.
 This failed by a 52 to 48 percent margin.
 Unlike in 2014, Volkswagen management was not supportive of the union vote.

+In 2023, UAW won 30 to 160% salary increases at the "Big Three".
+Shortly after, UAW launched organizing drives at 13 non-union auto manufacturers in the South, including Volkswagen.
+On 6 February 2024, UAW announced that over 50% of the 4,100 hourly workers at the plant have signed union membership cards.
+On 19 April 2024, the plant's workers voted to unionize, 73 to 27 percent margin, or 2,628 to 985.
+The first collective bargaining meeting was scheduled for 19 September 2024.